open-telemetry/opentelemetry-js-contrib/plugins/node/opentelemetry-instrumentation-winston/README.md

 });
 ```

-[!WARNING]
-> Duplication of logs could happen if @opentelemetry/winston-transport is added as a transport in Winston logger and @opentelemetry/instrumentation-winston is also enabled with disableLogSending config as false.
+Duplication of logs could happen if @opentelemetry/winston-transport is added as a transport in Winston logger and @opentelemetry/instrumentation-winston is also enabled with disableLogSending config as false.

 ## Semantic Conventions